Movie Review – A Bug’s Life vs Antz – Carnage on the Anthill

 Perhaps the greatest fault of the film is it’s darker tone, something that eventually worked itself out of PDI’s system when they tackled Shrek later.
 The violent nature of the ant/termite battle, a ferocious sequence that’s quite scary for younger children, seems a mite out of place in what could be construed as fairly pleasant family fare.
 One must ask oneself (great, you say, now he’s speaking like royalty…) if the way this sequence is shot/edited/directed is warranted to get the point across…. and what exactly that point was?
 Is Z’s little excursion into battle a chance to see some cool animation and perhaps have an action sequence?
 Or is there more to it than that: does it develop Z’s character or move the story along.
 Unfortunately, for me, it’s a little more the former, and a lot less the latter.

-Antz, nevertheless, is still a whole bunch of fun, and if you can get past the strange animated style (strange given we’ve been brought up on crisp, clean lines and bright, shiny colours in ever other animated CGI film before and since) then there’s plenty to like about the film.
+Antz, nevertheless, is still a whole bunch of fun, and if you can get past the strange animated style (strange given we’ve been brought up on crisp, clean lines and bright, shiny colors in ever other animated CGI film before and since) then there’s plenty to like about the film.